edahanoam/edahanoam.github.io/_pages/about.md

 I completed my master’s in Computer Science at the Hebrew University of Jerusalem with [Dr. Gabriel Stanovsky](https://gabrielstanovsky.github.io/), where I worked on multilingual datasets and evaluation approaches in NLP (see [Publications](https://edahanoam.github.io/publications/) for more info:) ).

-In my past life, I spent over five years as a **journalist**: as a news editor at [Haaretz](https://en.wikipedia.org/wiki/Haaretz) and earlier at GLZ Radio.
+Before NLP, I spent over five years as a **journalist**: as a news editor at [Haaretz](https://en.wikipedia.org/wiki/Haaretz) and earlier at GLZ Radio.
 So I really do love text (and thinking about its consequences!

 **I am seeking PhD opportunities in NLP groups, particularly around evaluation, factuality, and human-centered AI.**